pycontribs/pyrax/docs/pyrax_doc.md

-# Pyrax – Python Bindings for the Rackspace Cloud
+# pyrax – Python Bindings for the Rackspace Cloud

 ----

 # WARNING #
-###Please note the pyrax is still in the early stages of development, and will almost certainly be changing in ways that will break any applications you might build using it.
+###Please note that pyrax is still in the early stages of development, and will almost certainly be changing in ways that will break any applications you might build using it.
 Feel free to play with it and test things out, but do not use it for production applications.

 ----

+## Getting Started With pyrax
+**pyrax** is the Python language binding for the **Rackspace Cloud**.
+By installing pyrax, you have the ability to build on the Rackspace Cloud using standard Python objects and code.

+Because the Rackspace Cloud is powered by OpenStack, most of pyrax will work with any standard OpenStack-based cloud.
+The main difference is in authentication: pyrax is focused on Rackspace's authentication mechanism, but still allows you to substitute another provider's authentication system.

+## Prerequisites
+You will need Python 2.7 or later to run pyrax.
+As of this writing pyrax has not been extensively tested with earlier versions of Python, nor has it been tested with Python 3.x, but such testing is planned for the near future.
+If you run pyrax with any of these versions and encounter a problem, please report it on [https://github.com/rackspace/pyrax/issues](https://github.com/rackspace/pyrax/issues).

+The documentation assumes that you are experienced with programming in Python, and have a basic understanding of cloud computing concepts.
+If you'd like to brush up on cloud computing, you should visit the [Rackspace Knowledge Center](http://www.rackspace.com/knowledge_center/)

 ## Installing pyrax
-No surprises here: pyrax is installed like any other third-party Python module.
+You install pyrax like any other third-party Python module.
 Just run:

 	pip install pyrax

-You will probably need to do this as an admin (i.e., using sudo) unless you are installing into a virtualenv.
-Pip will pull in all of the other modules and client libraries that pyrax needs.
+You will probably need to do this as root/administrator (i.e., using `sudo`) unless you are installing into a [virtualenv](http://www.virtualenv.org/en/latest/). `pip` will pull in all of the other modules and client libraries that pyrax needs.

-## Set up authentication
+## Set up Authentication
-To authenticate, you will need to submit your Rackspace Cloud username and API key.
+You will need to submit your Rackspace Cloud username and API key in order to authenticate.
 You can do this in one of two ways: explicitly pass them to pyrax, or create a file containing those credentials and pass that file path to pyrax.
 The file is a standard configuration file, with the format:

     [rackspace_cloud]
     username = myusername
     api_key = 01234567890abcdef

-To authenticate, run the following code; note that you only need to use one of either `set_credentials()` or `set_credential_file()`; the choice depends on your preference for passing credentials.
+To authenticate, run the following code using one of either `set_credentials()` or `set_credential_file()`.
+Which method you choose depends on your preference for passing credentials.

 	import pyrax